Our approach to data protection

 Protection of personal data

-In 2020, we joined with software company SAP to develop our contact tracing app, the Corona-Warn-App .
-It informs users in Germany and several other countries about possible contact with people infected with coronavirus.
-Even before development began, the data protection and security concept was a topic of intensive discussion.
+In 2020, we joined with the software company SAP to develop our contact tracing app, the Corona-Warn-App .
+It informs users in Germany and several other countries about possible contact with people infected with the coronavirus.
+Even before development of the app began, the underlying data protection and security concept for it was discussed intensively.
 To ensure maximum protection of personal data, the German Federal Government opted for a decentralized approach; the data remains on the user’s own phone and is not stored centrally.
-This concept has paid off: In Germany alone, the app has been installed as many times as similar solutions in other European countries combined – more than 23 million times through December 2020.
+This concept has paid off: In Germany alone, the app has been installed as often – more than 39.5 million times through December 2021 – as all other similar apps, combined, have been installed in other European countries.

 International cooperation for cybersecurity

-We already underscored our commitment to security in the digital world by signing the Paris Call for Trust and Security in Cyberspace in 2018.
+Since 2014, we have been a member of the “Cyber Security Sharing & Analytics” (CSSA) association.
+The association provides a technical and organizational framework for secure sharing of sensitive information, to enable the members’ experts to interact with and support each other.
+Also, in 2018 we underscored our commitment to security in the digital world by signing the Paris Call for Trust and Security in Cyberspace.
 We thereby pledge to intensify collaboration in support of integrity and security in the digital world.

 Knocking out botnets